hamidreza-s/hamidreza-s.github.io/_posts/2015-08-24-erlang-garbage-collection-details-and-why-it-matters.markdown

 category: erlang garbage collection memory layout soft realtime
 ---

 One of the main problems that Erlang tried to solve was creating a platform for implementing [Soft Realtime](https://en.wikipedia.org/wiki/Real-time_computing) systems with a high level of responsiveness.
-Such systems require a fast [Garbage Collection](https://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29) mechanism that doesn't stop the system from responsing in a timely manner.
+Such systems require a fast [Garbage Collection](https://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29) mechanism that doesn't stop the system from responding in a timely manner.
 In other hand Garbage Collection gets more importance when we consider Erlang as an [Immutable](https://en.wikipedia.org/wiki/Immutable_object) language with *Non-destructive Update* property, because there is a high rate of producing garbage in such languages.